-If you are retiring and you're about to be eligible for Medicare or you are already eligible, TRS will send you an enrollment packet that includes this guide and a TRS-Care application (TRS 700M).
-We'll send this form once we receive and process your retirement application (TRS 30).
+If you are retiring and you're about to be eligible for Medicare or you are already eligible, TRS sends you an enrollment packet that includes this guide and a TRS-Care Enrollment application (TRS 700M).
+We'll send this form once we receive and process your retirement application (TRS 30) and determine you are eligible for TRS-Care.
 If you want to enroll in TRS-Care, you should complete the TRS 700M and return it to TRS.
 This is referred to as your Initial Enrollment Period.

 At this time, you can add your eligible dependents to TRS-Care coverage.
 They would be enrolled in the appropriate plan based on their Medicare status.